 - A. Council Authority.
 The Council and the Certification Program shall be contained within the RMAI corporate entity.
-The Council shall have the authority to: - 1.
-Elect a Council Chair from the appointed Council Members to a one (1) year term that commences on the first day of March and ends on the last day of February.
-The Board may reverse the Council's selection of Council Chair pursuant to section 3.7(C) of the Governance Document; - 2.
-Develop policies and procedures of the Council, including the creation of additional officers and committees not provided in this Governance Document; - 3.
-Develop Certification designations, Certification Standards, educational requirements, examination requirements, Audit requirements, the granting and revocation of certifications, the Remediation of Deficiencies, and the general administration of the Certification Program, provided it is consistent with this Governance Document; - 4.
-Upon recommendation of the Remediation Committee, suspend a Certified Party by a two-thirds vote, provided that such action is deemed to be an emergency and is based on credible information.
+The Council shall have the authority to: - (1)-Elect a Council Chair from the appointed Council Members to a one (1) year term that commences on the first day of March and ends on the last day of February.
+The Board may reverse the Council's selection of Council Chair pursuant to section 3.7(C) of the Governance Document; - (2)-Develop policies and procedures of the Council, including the creation of additional officers and committees not provided in this Governance Document; - (3)- Develop Certification designations6, Certification Standards, educational requirements, examination requirements, Audit requirements, the granting and revocation of certifications, the Remediation of Deficiencies, and the general administration of the Certification Program, provided it is consistent with this Governance Document; - (4)-Upon recommendation of the Remediation Committee, suspend a Certified Party by a two-thirds vote, provided that such action is deemed to be an emergency and is based on credible information.
 The Certified Party shall be sent a certified letter and email within 24 hours of an emergency suspension stating the reasons for the suspension and inviting a response.
-Any suspension by emergency action of the Council shall require the Council to review, discuss, and/or modify said action within seven (7) days after receiving additional information on the matter from the Certified Party; - 5.
-Suggest qualified individuals to the Board for appointment to the Council when a vacancy exists; and - 6.
-Provide semi-annual reports to the Board regarding the Certification Program and monthly updates on the roster of Certified Parties.
+Any suspension by emergency action of the Council shall require the Council to review, discuss, and/or modify said action within seven (7) days after receiving additional information on the matter from the Certified Party; - (5)-Suggest qualified individuals to the Board for appointment to the Council when a vacancy exists; and

-&lt;sup>6 The Council has currently adopted the Certification designations of "Certified Receivables Compliance Professional" (CRCP), "Certified Receivables Business" (CRB), and Certified Receivables Vendor (CRV).
+6 The Council has currently adopted the Certification designations of "Certified Receivables Compliance Professional" (CRCP), "Certified Receivables Business" (CRB), and Certified Receivables Vendor (CRV).